 Official certification for export of live animals and animal products

 21.12 Veterinarians involved with official certification should familiarise themselves with all regulatory requirements, instructions and guidelines pertaining to the particular category of official assurance being dealt with.
 They should read and understand any supporting explanatory material and check carefully for any ambiguity or incompatibility with the Competent Authority.
 Veterinarians should also ensure they have the necessary prior authority and knowledge before issuing any particular category of official assurances.

-21.13 Where appropriate Notes for Guidance should be provided to the certifying veterinarian by the Competent Authority indicating the extent of the enquiries he or she is expected to make; the examinations he or she is required to carry out; or to clarify any details of the certificate which may require further interpretation.
-Some certificates are self-explanatory but Export Health Certificates (EHCs), Intra Trade Animal Health Certificates (ITAHCs) and most Third Country certificates are highly complex and need further guidance to allow veterinarians to sign these.
+21.13 Where appropriate Notes for Guidance should be provided to the certifying veterinarian by the Competent Authority indicating the extent of the enquiries he or she is expected to make; the examinations he or she is required to carry out; the extent to which OAPs may carry out checks on behalf of the OV; or to clarify any details of the certificate which may require further interpretation.
+Whilst some certificates are self-explanatory, most Export Health Certificates are highly complex and need further guidance to allow veterinarians to sign these.
 The RCVS strongly encourages Competent Authorities to provide clear Notes for Guidance to certifying veterinarians, where appropriate.

 21.14 In cases where further advice or clarification is sought, veterinarians should record, in writing, the information received, the date and time it is received and the name and details of the official giving the advice.
 Veterinarians should expect their own queries to be similarly recorded.
 They may request and expect to receive written confirmation of the guidance given to them.